-3.5 Expert Advisors to the Review Board
+3.5 Technical advisors to the Review Board

-In addition to the expertise available from parties, the Review Board may also choose to hire expert advisors to provide technical expertise on specific aspects of the environmental assessment.
-The Review Board will place advance notice on the public registry for this environmental assessment of its intent to hire a specific expert along with their qualifications and a disclosure letter, and allow parties to comment before making a final decision on retaining the advisor.
+In addition to the expertise available from parties, the Review Board may also choose to hire technical advisors to provide technical expertise on specific aspects of the environmental assessment.
+The Review Board will place advance notice on the public registry for this environmental assessment of its intent to hire a specific technical advisor along with their qualifications and a disclosure letter, and allow parties to comment before making a final decision on retaining the advisor.